 At various times over the years, our Board of Directors, which has the authority to amend the Rights Plan, has voted to authorize amendments to the Rights Plan to extend the expiration date of the Rights Plan.
 Our Board of Directors decided to seek an advisory vote by stockholders at the Annual Meeting of Stockholders held in June 2022, as to whether to extend the Rights Plan by one year to September 19, 2023.
 Of the votes actually cast on this proposal, 65% voted in favor, 32% voted against and 3% abstained.
 On the basis of this vote, our Board of Directors voted to extend the Rights Plan by one year to September 19, 2023.
-Our Board of Directors decided to seek another advisory vote by stockholders at the Annual Meeting of Stockholders to be held on June 15, 2023, as to whether to extend the Rights Plan by another year to September 19, 2024.
-Recognizing that there might be a substantial number of broker non-votes, our Board of Directors disclosed that it would be guided by the votes actually cast on this proposal in deciding whether to extend the expiration date of such plan by one year.
+Our Board of Directors decided to seek another advisory vote by stockholders at the Annual Meeting of Stockholders held in June 2023, as to whether to extend the Rights Plan by another year to September 19, 2024.
+Of the votes actually cast on this proposal, 65.10% voted in favor, 34.60% voted against and 0.30% abstained.
+On the basis of this vote, our Board of Directors voted to extend the Rights Plan by one year to September 19, 2024.
+Recognizing that there might be a substantial number of broker non-votes, our Board of Directors disclosed that it would be guided by the votes actually cast on these proposals in deciding whether to extend the expiration date of such plan by one year.